HospitalRun/hospitalrun-frontend/.github/CONTRIBUTING.md

 2. Configure `REACT_APP_HOSPITALRUN_API=http://localhost:5984` environment variable in `.env`
 3. Run the application `npm start`

-## Online one-click setup for contributing

-Open a file named `.env` and add a line `REACT_APP_HOSPITALRUN_API=http://localhost:5984` if you don't have it yet.

-_Note: To delete the development database, go to the root of the project and run `docker-compose down -v --rmi all --remove-orphans`_

 ## 3. Start the application
 ```
 npm install
 npm run start
 ```

+Open a file named `.env` and add a line `REACT_APP_HOSPITALRUN_API=http://localhost:5984` if you don't have it yet.

+_Note: To delete the development database, go to the root of the project and run `docker-compose down -v --rmi all --remove-orphans`_

 If your branch's packages changed, reinstall the packages before starting the application:
 ```